 Discover the charms of Baler, a coastal town that sits northeast of the Philippines’ capital, Manila, that is known for surfing and its many natural and historical landmarks.
+It is one of the popular tourist spots in Luzon.

 - Book the best resorts in the Philippines for your vacation

-You can visit an array of natural and man-made attractions for your Baler tours.
+If you're wondering where to go in Baler, you can visit an array of natural and man-made attractions for your Baler tours.
 Known as one of the most famous surfing spots in the Philippines, taking surfing lessons from the locals is a must-do when in Baler.
 Aside from riding the waves, you can also learn about the rich culture and history of Baler in well-preserved museums or take a refreshing dip under a giant waterfall.

 - Aside from surfing, check out other rainy season activities in the Philippines